P1119r1m/build/docs/debug.md

 Start QEMU according to the instructions in [QEMU ARMv7-A], **however**, do not start the emulation, i.e. do not type the `c` command in QEMU.
-The main reason for not doing so is because you cannot set the breakpoints on secure side when when kernel has booted up (if anyone knows why, please let us now about it, we haven't investigated it) and then in another shell start gdb like this:
+The main reason for not doing so is because you cannot set the breakpoints on secure side when when kernel has booted up (if anyone knows why, please let us know about it, we haven't investigated it) and then in another shell start gdb like this:
 ```
 $ $HOME/devel/optee/toolchains/aarch32/bin/arm-linux-gnueabihf-gdb -q